daleysoftware/aerofs-chat/README.md

-aerochat
+AeroChat
 ========

-A chat service built on top of the AeroFS cloud platform.
+AeroChat is a chat service built on top of the AeroFS cloud platform.

+This project is a work in progress.